alta3/github-label-management/README.md

 ├── list-all-repos.py    - Discovers all alta3 repos and clobbers existing lalels with above "default-labels.toml" Making them all identicle.
 ├── repo-labels          - Check this directory.
 (Look, don't touch!)
-These files will all overwritten soon └── requirements.txt     - Classic python dependancies stuff
+These files will all overwritten soon └── requirements.txt     - Classic python dependancies stuff └── .env                 - This file is NOT HERE yet.
+You will add it below

 The Result: all Alta3 repsoitories will have the same github labels